jdhughes-usgs/parallel-modflow6-class/wsl_setup.md

 ## Firewall Considerations

 If you are on a networked computer behind a firewall, you may need to take additional steps at this point to configure WSL to handle SSL intercept requirements.
+If your computer is on the USGS internal network, or needs to be, then there are a specific set of instructions that must be run before continuing.
+These instructions are located in a file called `usgs_wsl_security.txt`.

 ## Installing Miniconda